2001-Tue May 22 06:21:59 EDT 2018

 2. Choose the best lighting.
 Ideally, opt for soft, natural light.
 Indoors, an area with a large window often works best.
 Overcast days make for the best pictures; bright sun can cast odd shadows or make the background too bright.
 If you are shooting on a bright day, the best pictures often happen when the sun is low in the sky.
 Avoid using a flash if possible; in addition to causing the dreaded red eye, it can make your cat uncomfortable.

 3. Choose a comfortable setting.
 Your cat may get uncomfortable if he is forced to stay in a certain area or position for too long.
 Make the area where you are photographing your cat relaxing and quiet and he will be more likely to stay put.
 Choose an area the cat is already accustomed to, such as his cat furniture.
 Tasty treats or toys can make staying in this one place more appealing.

 4. Create a calm atmosphere.
-Classical music or a CD like Through a Cat’s Ear can help your feline relax during a photo shoot.
-Feliway, a pheromone product for cats, can be sprayed on surfaces the cat is resting on to promote relaxation.
+Soft classical music can help your feline relax during a photo shoot.
+Synthetic feline facial pheromone products can be sprayed on surfaces the cat is resting on to promote relaxation in some cats.

 5. Get down on your cat’s level.
 This may mean lying on your belly to snap a picture — you almost want to be looking up at your cat when you photograph him, rather than looking down at him.
 If it’s easier, photograph him on a climbing structure or perch — anything that puts you both at the same eye level.
 To get your cat to look at the camera, try making a strange noise.
 You may want help to get the cat’s attention; have a helper stand behind you and rustle a paper bag or bounce a feather toy.